enpuyou/script-api-lambda-dynamodb/README.md

 ### Run Script

-To run script within the existing shell, type in:
+To run script within the current shell, type in:

 ```bash
 source ./api-lambda-dynamodb.sh